kougianos/R-code/README.md

 # R-code
-Repository that contains sample code in R.
+Repository that contains sample code in R, using various libraries and examples.